 - The second thing you should do is make sure the computer is connected to your local Wi-Fi connection or an ethernet port.
 The computer will still login to your student's account without being connected to the internet, so this step can be done later.

 - The next step is to enter your student's username and password.
 Your student's username will be their initials of their first and last name (as registered at the school) and their 6 digit student ID number.
 The school can be contacted if you do not know the Student ID Number.
 For example: John Doe's username would be JD123456 with J and D being his initials and 123456 being their student ID number.
 Keep in mind that in the case of hyphenated names, only the first initial of the last name will be needed (such as in the case of John Doe-Smith, his initials will still be J and D).

-All Lakeside Junior/Senior High school students in the fall 2020 will be working primarily on Schoology.
+All Lakeside Junior/Senior High school students in the during remote learning will be working partly on Schoology.
 Schoology is a learning management system that will allow students to work on every class from their pod or even from home.
 There is even a app that can be downloaded from the Google Play Store or the IOS App Store that allows students to work from their phones and mobile devices.
 The following is access and login information for the Plummer/Worley School District:

 - Navigate to lakeside.schoology.com.
 NOTE: You must go to this link or type in "lakeside.schoology.com" into your web address bar or you will not be able to login with Plummer/Worley credentials.
 You should come to a page that looks like this (it MUST say Plummer/Worley School District):